nda-kd/Linux/README.md

 ```
 if you want to try mine you need to save them on your system with $ git clone https://github.com/nda-kd/Linux.git ,
-and then copy Qtile folder in /home/user/.config and .zshrc in /home/user for
+and then copy Qtile folder in /home/user/.config and .zshrc in /home/user
 ```
 I hope you find it useful :slightly_smiling_face: